-Amortisation is computed on the straight-line basis over the estimated useful lives of the intangible assets as follows:
+Amortisation is computed on the straight-line basis over the estimated useful lives of the intangible

-Useful lives Licenses Trademarks Customer relationship Other intangible asset 10 to 25 years 5 to 10 years 5 years 38 years
+Useful lives 10 to 25 years 5 to 10 years 5 years 38 years

 2.7 Borrowing costs

 Borrowing costs are recognised in profit or loss using the effective interest method except for those costs that are directly attributable to the construction or development of properties and assets under construction.
 This includes those costs on borrowings acquired specifically for the construction or development of properties and assets under construction, as well as those in relation to general borrowings used to finance the construction or development of properties and assets under construction.